1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 - [ ] Evaluate access controls for APIs
 - [ ] Test for common API vulnerabilities (insecure direct object references, lack of rate limiting, etc.)

-This is an optional step that would be included in an infrastructure assessment, not normally included in our security review.

 ### Infrastructure Assessment

 Infrastructure Assessment in a product security review entails evaluating the security configurations of the underlying hardware and network architecture that support the application or product.
 This includes checking for unnecessary open ports, reviewing server security settings, and assessing database security configurations.
-The aim is to identify any weaknesses in the infrastructure that could be exploited to compromise the system, and to ensure that best practices for secure configuration and hardening are followed.
+The aim is to identify any weaknesses in the infrastructure that could be exploited to compromise the system and to ensure that best practices for secure configuration and hardening are followed.

 #### Secure Configuration and Hardening

 Secure Configuration and Hardening assessment focuses on evaluating the default settings and additional protective measures put in place to fortify the security of the application or system.
 This includes reviewing network firewall rules, operating system settings, and application configurations to ensure that they conform to security best practices.
 The goal is to minimize the attack surface by eliminating unnecessary services, setting up strong access controls, and implementing other security hardening techniques.

 - [ ] Assess default settings and hardening measures
 - [ ] Evaluate network segmentation and firewall rules